pyxem/orix/README.rst

 than cells of numbers, the cells contain single 3d objects, such as vectors or quaternions.
 They can all be created using tuples, lists, numpy arrays, or other numpy-compatible iterables, and will raise an error if constructed with the incorrect number of dimensions.
-Here only a few basic examples are shown - a complete feature list will be available in future versions of the documentation.
+Basic examples are given below.

 Vectors
 ~~~~~~~